induna-crewneck/BlenderRenderProgressMonitor/README-old.md

+This Readme applies to the .bat files (pre v4)

 # Blender Render Progress Monitor
 A script I made to keep a better eye on the progress of blender renders.
 Especially when doing command line rendering this is a nice tool.